The Craxford Family Magazine Teal Banner

 Many of the photographs have faded quite badly and I have restored some of these as best I can.
 None of the photographs were annotated at the time.
 However our mother did add identities to several of the collection later.
 This gallery has been divided into three groups: A. people positively identified from other sources; B. people tentatively identified; C. people unidentified.
 Each image has also been given an index number.
 If you can help further please let us know.

 I am also grateful for the help and advice given by Brett Payne in identifying the photographers and dating many of these images.
-His analysis and summary appears on MIRIAM'S ALBUM - A CRITICAL ANALYSIS.
+His analysis and summary appears on Miriam's Album - A critical analysis.
+Following his advice, and after a comparison of similar photographs at a Naylor family reunion, some of the previously unknown images have now been identified.
+However, to keep the indexation of the photographs in synch with Nrett's article, the original position in the text has been maintained and the accompanying description has been adjusted.

 1. This formal portrait of John and Ann (nee Cotterill) Naylor was taken around 1870 and is contemporaneous with the group photograph.
 2. The Naylor family group was taken shortly after the birth of Arthur (and predates Miriam's birth by about six years).
 The location is of interest (the background canvas, side screen and grassy ground).
 We suspect it was taken at a travelling fayre.
 We have identified (REAR:) Joseph (18); Thomas (16) (MIDDLE:) Mary (7); John (8); Ann Naylor with Arthur; John; Alfred (4) (FRONT:) Edwin (10); Maurice (2)